 10-Two solved problems for 3×3 matrix by Crout’s LU-option 1.

-Two solved problems for a 3×3 matrix by Crout’s LU-option -1.
+Two solved problems for a 3×3 matrix using Crout’s LU option -1.

 We have two solved problems for the 3×3 matrix by Crout’s LU decomposition.
-For which we will apply the same technique used to derive the elements of the lower matrix and the upper matrix.
-Option 1 is finding the lower matrix first.
+For which we will apply the same technique used to derive the elements of the lower and upper matrices.
+Option 1is finding the lower matrix first.

 The first solved problem for the 3×3 matrix by Crout’s LU-Option-1.